Hajj and Umrah Program: Saudi Arabia 2026 KPI

-The Hajj and Umrah Program is a Vision Realization Program dedicated to expanding the Kingdom’s capacity to host pilgrims, improving the quality of pilgrim services, and enriching the overall Hajj and Umrah experience to serve 30 million visitors annually by 2030.
+The Hajj and Umrah Program is a Vision Realization Program dedicated to expanding Saudi Arabia’s capacity to host pilgrims, improving service quality, and enriching the overall pilgrimage experience.

 Overview